California College Republicans: Committeemen of the California College Republicans

 The Committeeman of the California College Republicans is a role that has changed over time.
 From 1967 to 1969, the role served as a representative to the College Republican National Committee (CRNC).
 The role was then merged with the position of chairman.
-In 2021, the role of Committeeman was reestablished to serve as a representative of CCR with newly CRNC-independent state federations, the College Republicans United, and the California Republican Party.
+In 2021, the role of Committeeman was reestablished to serve as a representative of CCR with newly CRNC-independent state federations, the national College Republican groups, and the California Republican Party.
+For a period of time, there were two committeemen at once, but the role was narrowed back down into a single position in 2023.

-The current Committeeman is Hitesh Kamisetty elected in June 2025.
+The current Committeeman is Joshua Hadley elected in June 2026.